sanity-io/visual-editing/packages/svelte-loader/README.md

 })
 ```

-On the server, we use a Sanity client configured with a read token and CDN disabled to allow the fetching of draft content.
+On the server, we use a Sanity client configured with a read token, CDN disabled and specified perspective to allow the fetching of draft content.
 We pass this client instance to `setServerClient` in the [server hooks](https://kit.svelte.dev/docs/hooks#server-hooks) file as this code will only be executed once during app initialization.

 ```ts
 // src/hooks.server.ts